 Designing functional, structural composites is an extremely complicated task that uses various numerical tools, with several disciplines working together in an iterative manner.
 In this article, the focus is on understanding the key steps in designing structural composites with examples of aerospace components; i.e. wing and fuselage.

 A focus on thin-walled structures made up of plies with continuous unidirectional fibers or woven fabrics, embedded in a polymer matrix

-Structural composites design typically involves working with CAD, CAM and CAE iteratively
+Structural composites design typically involves working with computer-aided design (CAD), computer-aided manufacturing (CAM), and computer-aided engineering CAE iteratively